What is the approximate value of the free-fall acceleration at th... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-What is the approximate value of the free-fall acceleration at the surface of Jupiter?
+What is the approximate value of the free-fall acceleration at the surface of the Sun?

 Watch next